steelpl/steelpl.github.io/_software/software-3_SNRopt.md

 You can download the codes and sample data from [GitHub](https://github.com/steelpl/snr-opt).

 ## Citation
 Kim, S., Sharma, A., Liu, Y., Young S.I.
-(2021).
-Rethinking Satellite Data Merging: From Averaging to SNR Optimization, <i>IEEE Transactions on Geoscience and Remote Sensing</i>, Accepted.
+(2022).
+Rethinking Satellite Data Merging: From Averaging to SNR Optimization, <i>IEEE Transactions on Geoscience and Remote Sensing</i>, 60, 1-15